Patrick Flueger

-Patrick John Flueger (born December 10, 1983) is an American actor, known for a lead role as Shawn Farrell in the television series The 4400.
-He currently appears in a main role on Chicago P.D., playing Adam Ruzek.
+Patrick John Flueger (born December 10, 1983) is an American actor, first known for a principal role as Shawn Farrell in the television series The 4400.
+He currently appears in a lead role on Chicago P.D., playing Adam Ruzek.

 Life and career

-Flueger was born in Red Wing, Minnesota, the eldest of three siblings.
-He attended Red Wing High School graduating in 2002.
+Patrick John Flueger was born in Red Wing, Minnesota, on December 10, 1983, the eldest of three siblings.
+Flueger attended Red Wing High School graduating in 2002.
 Flueger's first significant role was in the Disney film The Princess Diaries.
-Next followed several television appearances, including JAG, Law & Order: Special Victims Unit, and CSI: Miami.
+Next, Flueger followed several television appearances, including JAG, Law & Order: Special Victims Unit, and CSI: Miami.
 He then landed the role of Shawn Farrell in the USA Network series The 4400 (2004–07).
 While still working on The 4400, Flueger got the role of Rusty in the film The World's Fastest Indian, starring Anthony Hopkins.
 In The World's Fastest Indian, Flueger starred alongside Antony Starr.
 Flueger was later cast as the American version of the character Starr played in Outrageous Fortune, retitled in the U.S. version as Scoundrels, airing on ABC during the summer of 2010.
-He is slated to appear in several other movie roles, including Blowtorch Films' You Are Here, The Job based on the Shem Bitterman play, and Chris Moore's Kill Theory.

-In February 2010, Flueger was among those screen tested for the role of Captain America in the 2011 feature film.
+He is also known for his role as Chuck in the 2011 "Footloose" remake.

 Since 2011, his performances have been credited using his full name - Patrick John Flueger.

-In August 2013, Flueger joined the cast for the Chicago Fire spin-off Chicago P.D. as rookie officer Ruzek.
+In August 2013, Flueger joined the cast for the Chicago Fire spin-off Chicago P.D. as rookie officer Adam Ruzek.
 The show premiered January 8, 2014.

-Appeared in Law & Order: Special Victims Unit and Criminal Minds.
+He has also appeared in episodes of Law & Order: Special Victims Unit and Criminal Minds.